spencer-shadley/completed-class/14-full-stack/1-tuesday-intro-sequelize/activities/02-SequelizeQuestions/Unsolved/Sequelize_Instructions.md

 # Instructions

-- Spend the next few ~15 minutes with your partner answering the following questions.
+- Spend the next few minutes with a partner answering the following questions.
 You should be using the Sequelize Documentation (and whatever other references you find online).
+Flex your Google Fu!

   - Question: What is Sequelize?